asnet-am/eduroam-imap-playbook/README.md

 ### [pam-imap](roles/pam-imap)

 The **pam-imap** role downloads, compiles, installs, and configures the [pam-imap](https://github.com/wdoekes/pam-imap) pluggable authentication module.
 This PAM module allows for authentication against an IMAP server.
-By default, this is configured to be `imap.gmail.com`.
+By default, this is configured to be `mail.asnet.am`.
 See the [documentation](roles/pam-imap/README.md) for how to change this.

 ### [freeradius-eduroam](roles/freeradius-eduroam)